Aaron Judge Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in MLB.
+- The Rays pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rays' 3.88 team ERA ranks sixth across all league pitching staffs.
+- The Rays' 3.90 team ERA ranks sixth across all MLB pitching staffs.

-- The Rays surrender the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his most recent time out on Sunday, the right-hander went six innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- In his last time out on Saturday, the righty went six innings against the Los Angeles Angels, allowing five earned runs while surrendering eight hits.

+- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while giving up a batting average of .209 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.